Sreedeepthinukala/CVAT/installation_guide.md

 Once all the images are ready, go to TrainYourOwnYOLO_master add <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/xml_to_csv.py">xmltocsv.py</a></p> and <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/cvat_automation.py">automation.py</a></p> in the 1.Image_annotation folder.

-Download <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/job.sh">automation.sh(job.sh is the file name)</a></p> and run ./job.sh in the terminal.
+Download <a href="https://github.com/Sreedeepthinukala/CVAT/blob/master/job.sh">automation.sh(job.sh is the file name)</a></p> and run ./job.sh in the terminal.(Note: you have to update the virtual environment name. job.sh has my environment name)

 Note: If you give less than 90 images and run it, it would throw and error "KeyError: 'val_loss'".
 So please make sure to give more than 90 images.
 More images for training would increase accuracy.